Welcome to Presbyterian Youth Connection!

 Massanetta Springs Middle School Conference is a place where middle schoolers can experience faith in new ways through music, recreation, keynote, and worship.
 Middle schoolers will enjoy their first opportunity to meet hundreds of other Presbyterian youth their age as they explore their faith and grow in community with God and one another.
 This conference is the perfect way for youth to begin to understand the value of our larger Presbyterian community.

-Absolutely no tree nuts or peanuts in any of our food and we do have a couple vegetarians.
-We also have one youth advisor with an allergy to onions.
+Allergies: Absolutely no tree nuts or peanuts in any of our food.
+We do occasionally have a couple vegetarians.
+We have one high school youth who is allergic to peanuts and tree nuts as well as all beans/legumes/chickpeas and shrimp.
+We have two high schoolers with Celiac disease and they must have gluten free food prepared properly to avoid cross-contamination.
+We have one high school youth advisor with an allergy to onions.
 If a portion of whatever you’re making could be left onion-free, it would mean a lot.
-We have one youth who is allergic to peanuts and tree nuts as well as all beans/legumes/chickpeas and shrimp.
-Just be sure to read labels.
-If what you’re making can’t be bean/legume/chickpea free, just let Kim know so that we can accommodate.
-Also, putting the food labels out so they can be read by youth is helpful as they are learning to manage their allergies on their own.
+Be sure to read labels and communicate with Kim regarding the meals you are bringing/creating.
+We can help you feed everyone safely!
+Also, putting the food labels out is helpful so they can be read by youth as they are learning to manage their allergies on their own.

 Thanks for going the extra mile to include everyone in our meal together!
 We don’t want youth to have to worry about any food at PYC and eating together is meaningful for all.